 Experience it: Most meditation studios and many yoga studios around the world offer crystal and chakra classes.
 If you have your own crystals and know a bit about the chakras, you can perform this type of meditation anywhere.
 Doing a crystal and chakra meditation outdoors, especially in a lush and quiet environment, can offer double the benefits, as connecting with nature is proven to improve mood and health.

 Sound bathing is an ancient wellness practice that is experiencing a surge in popularity.
 This sound-healing practice is proven to reduce stress and anxiety, as well as promote restfulness.
 During a sound bath, you’ll meditate to various sounds, from Tibetan singing bowls to gongs to didgeridoos.
 The relaxing frequencies of these tools guide you into a deep meditative state that almost feels like you’re emerged in the sound, similar to being emerged in bathwater.

 Experience it: Like crystals and chakras, sound bathing has become a common practice in the world of mindfulness and meditation.
 Almost anywhere you go, you can find a meditation or yoga studio that offers sound bathing.
 Some studios, however, are dedicated solely to the therapeutic effects of sound bathing.
 One such place is the Center for Sound Therapy in Boardman, Ohio.
-Harmonia Wellness Center in Sausalito, California, offers sound bathing sessions with a didgeridoo.
-And the above mentioned Unplug Meditation in Los Angeles and Recharj in Washington, DC, are other studios known for their sound bath classes.
+And the above mentioned Unplug Meditation in Los Angeles is another studio known for its sound bath classes.